agentzh/code2ebook/README.md

 ![minimal C source file example](http://agentzh.org/misc/image/src2html-main-c2.png)

-See [Samples](#samples) for more complicated real-world sample outputs.
+See [Sample eBooks](#sample-ebooks) for more complicated real-world sample outputs.

 Note that, for ebook readers lacking colors (like Amazon Kindle), then you should not specify the `--color` option for the `src2html.pl` script.

-This is essentially an HTML-formatted "ebook", which is readily browsable in a web browser on either a PC or a tablet.
+The output is essentially an HTML-formatted "ebook", which is readily browsable in a web browser on either a PC or a tablet.

 [Back to TOC](#table-of-contents)